Dried Fruit Compote Topping

 This recipe is perfect for Tu Bshvat, the Jewish holiday that celebrates the new year of the Trees.
 I made sure to include figs, one of the seven traditional fruits to eat on Tu Bshvat.

 I’ve paired it here with plain yogurt as the dried fruit compote provides lots of sweetness, while boosting the overall nutrient content.
-So make sure to get plain yogurt.

 Don’t limit it to yogurt, though.
 Try it on your pancakes, oatmeal, and even on some rice or chicken!
 It really works with everything so go crazy with experimenting.
 Enjoy!